rush-ali/zshconfig/README.md

 # zshconfig
 My personal configuration of the ZSH shell

-Original version from alerighi, edited by Matteo Iervasi
+Original version from Alessandro Righi, edited by Matteo Iervasi